geniegeist/capybara/README.md

 ### Demo

 Want to try this out with your own postcode?
-Here is a playground for you: [Just create a new issue](https://github.com/geniegeist/capybara/issues/new/choose), enter the postcode and discover restaraunts while browsing for Github repository :)
+Here is a playground for you: [Just create a new issue](https://github.com/geniegeist/capybara/issues/new/choose), enter the postcode and discover restaraunts while browsing Github repositories 😊

 ### Is this production ready?

 Sure, I truely believe this will revolutionize Github and turn it into a global food discovery service for hungry developers.

+### Features

+- Embed restaurants into your Github README ✅
+- Custom themes ✅
+- Animations ✅
+- Limit number of restaurants ✅
+- Order by rating ✅
+- Cache (to do)

 ### Known issues